DavidAce/DMRG/README.md

 ## Documentation

-For more information on using DMRG++, visit
+For more information on using xDMRG++, visit

 https://kth-dmrg.readthedocs.io/en/latest/